Africa (Roman province)

-Africa was a Roman province on the northern African coast that was established in 146 BC following the defeat of Carthage in the Third Punic War.
-It roughly comprised the territory of present-day Tunisia, the northeast of Algeria, and the coast of western Libya along the Gulf of Sirte.
-The territory was originally inhabited by Berber people, known in Latin as Mauri indigenous to all of North Africa west of Egypt; in the 9th century BC, Phoenicians built settlements along the Mediterranean Sea to facilitate shipping, of which Carthage rose to dominance in the 8th century BC until its conquest by the Roman Republic.
+Africa was a Roman province on the northern coast of the continent of Africa.
+It was established in 146 BC, following the Roman Republic's conquest of Carthage in the Third Punic War.
+It roughly comprised the territory of present-day Tunisia, the northeast of Algeria, and the coast of western Libya along the Gulf of Sidra.
+The territory was originally and still is inhabited by Berbers, known in Latin as the Numidae and Maurii, indigenous to all of North Africa west of Egypt.
+In the 9th century BC, Semitic-speaking Phoenicians from the Levant built coastal settlements across the Mediterranean to support and expand their shipping networks.
+In the 8th century BC, the settlement of Carthage became the predominant Phoenician colony.
+Rome began expanding into Africa after annexing Carthage in 146 BC at the end of the Punic Wars, and into Numidia from 25 BC, establishing Roman colonies in the region.